eth-cscs/cpp-course-2023/03_02b_mdspan/mdspan.md

 # Motivation

-- C-Layout vs Fortran-Layout
+- How can we deal with multi-dimensional data with different layout: C-Layout vs Fortran-Layout
-- vocabulary type

-HPC software dealing with multi-dimensional data:
+Every HPC software dealing with multi-dimensional data implements their own:
-- allocation of md array
+- allocation of multi-dimensional data (host/device, alignment, layout)
-- accessing md array
+- accessing multi-dimensional data (abstract layout)
-- iteration over md array
+- iteration/algorithms over multi-dimensional data (in HPC mostly domain specific, highly optimized)

 How to interface between libraries?
 - Best case: well-defined/described concept that can be modelled by the *other* library
 - Worst case: concrete class

+**`md::span` is**
+- **a non-owning multi-dimensional array view**
+- **meant to be used in interfaces**

 ---